 - Name of distributor (for imported cabinets).

-The quality of our safety cabinets and storage products is unmatched.
-We believe the key reason for our consistently high standards is that all of our products are designed and manufactured right here in Australia.
-And by our own team of in-house engineers and technicians.
-This also enables us to maintain complete quality control along the entire supply chain.
+Our team believe the key reason for our consistently high standards is that all of our products are designed and manufactured right here in Australia.
+By employing a team that includes in-house engineers and technicians, we can maintain complete quality control — along the entire supply chain.

-This blog has outlined a number of critical factors when selecting a safety cabinet for your flammable liquids.
-If you are looking for a safer and more efficient way to store these Dangerous Goods, we invite you to download out new eBook Essential Considerations When Storing Flammable Liquids Indoors.
-It will give you a better understanding of how to assess your compliance obligations as well as the essential requirements when installing and maintaining a flammable liquids cabinet indoors.
+Now that we’ve explained the step-by-step considerations for choosing an indoor flammable liquids cabinet, we hope we’ve made the process a less confusing and daunting task.
+If you’re looking for a better way to store Class 3 Dangerous Goods, we invite you to download out eBook Essential Considerations When Storing Flammable Liquids Indoors.
+This handy guide will give you a better understanding of how to assess your compliance obligations.
+It also details the essential requirements when installing and maintaining a flammable liquids cabinet indoors.